Do I need building regulations approval?

 - Change of a building's energy status

-More information about how the regulations apply to different kinds of building projects can be found the Planning Portal website.
+More information about how the regulations apply to different kinds of building projects can be found on the Planning Portal website.

 Are there any exemptions?